food & drink · arts & culture · music & nightlife · attractions & tours · outdoor activities ·

 Carve Jack-O-Lanterns for The Pumpkin Flotilla In Central Park

-Enjoy pumpkin carving, spooky stories, a costume parade, and the signature Pumpkin Flotilla at the Harlem Meer at twilight!
+Enjoy pumpkin carving, spooky stories, a costume parade, and the signature Pumpkin Flotilla at the Harlem Meer at twilight on October 26!
 The pumpkin flotilla is fun for all ages and has been around for about 30 years.
-Bring your own carved pumpkin to the free flotilla and watch as a 100-pumpkin-strong fleet sets sail.
+Bring your own carved pumpkin to the free flotilla and watch as a 100-pumpkin-strong fleet sets sail, plus participate in crafts, a dance party, and more.

 Where: Central Park, Harlem Meer Beach near Fifth Avenue and East 108th Street